 The absolute worst thing a business can do is get on all these platforms and then fail.
 Failure could mean creating all the accounts and then never using them.
 It could also mean posting and walking away—never answering questions, replying to or liking comments, or adding personality to your content.

-It is possible to concentrate your efforts on Facebook and Twitter, or work on Facebook and Instagram, or even to be on Facebook, Twitter, and Pinterest at the same time.
+It is possible to concentrate your social media efforts on Facebook and Twitter, or work on Facebook and Instagram, or even to be on Facebook, Twitter, and Pinterest at the same time.
 Begin with a plan and set aside the time weekly to nurture each account.
 Use your email calendar or smartphone to schedule reminders and block out your time.